 The initial management committee is chosen by the property developer.
 After the first Annual General Meeting (AGM), tenants can choose to appoint their own condo management firm, form a management council among strata title holders (i.e. owners), or retain the management committee picked by the developer.

 Owners of the condo units pay maintenance fees that form the management committee’s budget.
 This is typically $500 to $700 for most condos, but luxury condos may have costs in excess of $1,000.
 The smallest (two-bedroom) unit at Draycott 8, for example, has a maintenance fee of around $1,070 per month.

 The ugly truth is, most condo management committees struggle to manage more than basic maintenance.

 Condos are one of the hardest building types to manage, even more so than shopping malls.
-The facilities are shared among hundreds of tenants, and usage is 24/7.
+The facilities are shared among hundreds of individual owners, and usage is 24/7.
 A condo never closes for the night.
-Gym equipment has to be replaced, landscaping is ongoing, and elevators break down as frequently as the manager after the fifth year.
+Gym equipment has to be replaced, landscaping is ongoing, and elevators breakdown as frequently as the MRT.

-Fast forward 10 or 15 years, and the most expensive condo can easily become a complete dump.
+Fast forward 10 years, and the most expensive condo can easily become a complete dump.